A Week of Gabriel Fauré Appreciation at NYU

 Yoojung Kim

 There are several more distinctive aspects to make this recital a very special event for concertgoers.
 First, attendees (of legal age) are invited to a pre-concert wine reception.
-During the concert, on the large white wall in the performance space will be projected original photographs by Professor Kim, and moving-image artwork by Matthew David Wachsman.
+During the concert, on the large white wall in the performance space will be projected original photographs by Professor Kim along with her original poems, and moving-image artwork by Matthew David Wachsman.
 Those desiring an even fuller sensory experience will be invited to sample their complimentary fragrance from strangelove.
 An evening full of sensory rewards!

 Puzzle Completed: Tobias van der Pals and Pål Eide at Carnegie Hall